Welcome

 SCOPE OF PRACTICE

-Since bowen therapists are not currently regulated by the government in any provincial jurisdiction in Canada, BTAC has developed the following scope of practice for all members of BTAC:
+Since bowen therapists are not currently regulated by the government in any provincial jurisdiction in Canada, BTAC has developed the following scope of practice for all members:

 "Bowen therapy" involves the gentle movement of skin, fascia, muscles, nerves, ligaments and tendons of the human body utilizing the practitioner’s hands, fingers, thumbs, and elbows.
-No machines or needles are utilized.
+No machines, needles, oils or lotions are utilized.
 There is no forceful manipulation of the spine or skeletal structure.
+Clients are not required to disrobe.

 Limited natural remedies and nutritional foods may be recommended to reduce inflammation, relax muscles and promote healing.
 These are limited to those taught within the the bowen training program unless the therapist has other certifications.